Artist Statement

 2024

-MK Calling, MK Gallery, UK
+MK Calling, MK Gallery, Milton Keynes, UK

 Small & Mighty, Royal Society of Painter-Printmakers, London